 The UCSB Library provides a wide variety of Digital Scholarship programming and services, from online scholarly publishing to dataset creation and management.
 We strive to help UCSB scholars navigate the rapidly changing scholarly communication system and advance knowledge across disciplines.

-A team of curators supports active and ongoing management of data produced by UCSB researchers.
-The Data Curation Program offers data management training and consultation.
+A team of research data specialists supports the active and ongoing management of data produced by UCSB researchers.
+Research Data Services offers data management training and consultation.

 The Collaboratory offers drop-in access to high-powered workstations with a wide variety of statistical, spatial, and qualitative data analysis tools and content.
 Professional and student staff are available to support these tools and datasets.
 The Collaboratory hosts workshops on emerging digital scholarship techniques and practice, and the team actively pursues opportunities to facilitate and collaborate with research projects across disciplines.
 The Collaboratory’s facility on the second floor of the Library’s newly constructed addition is a hub of collaborative digital scholarship on campus.

 Through outreach, advocacy, and support, the Scholarly Communication Program works to create a more scholar driven and economically sustainable scholarly communication system, which improves access to scholarship and the reach and impact of UCSB scholarship.
 Services include assistance with managing your intellectual property; using copyrighted works in research and teaching; understanding publication agreements; and exercising your rights under the UC Open Access Policy.
 Consultations and presentations are available on demand.